 Meet Matt Willhite

 A firefighter, Navy Veteran, and three-term State Representative, Matt Willhite has called Palm Beach County home since childhood.
-He’s running for County Commission to continue his lifelong service to our community.
+Matt has devoted his career to public service, and he’s running for County Commission to continue his lifelong service to our community.

 After graduating from Palm Beach County State College, Matt served our country for 8 years in the United States Navy as a Corpsman, serving with the 4th ANGLICO of the United States Marine Corps.
 He credits the camaraderie of working as a unit with instilling in him the values of service and community above self.